MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dns-guidance.md

 7. Enter *Y* to finish the log collection after the issue is reproduced.

-The traces are stored in a compressed file in the *C:\\MSDATA* folder.
+The traces are stored in a compressed file in the *C:\\MS_DATA* folder.
 This can be uploaded to the workspace for analysis.

 ## References